 Cleanup of spills should begin immediately.
 The spill shall be assessed and the severity determined.
-Contact the spill cleanup coordinator immediately.
+Contact the spill cleanup coordinator and Qualified Stormwater Manager immediately.
 No emulsifier or dispersant should be used.
 On all units requiring refueling, absorbent, materials should be packaged in small bags and stored in small drums or containers.
 Absorbent materials shall not be disposed into any drainage.
 It is the contractor's responsibility to make available all emergency phone number at the construction site and to notify the responsible agencies as soon as possible.
 It is the contractor's responsibility to ensure proper cleanup in a timely manner.
-All personnel should be trained in using the Spill Cleanup Kits.
+Spill Cleanup Kits shall be kept on site and all personnel should be trained in using the Spill Cleanup Kits.